brockboland/Homebrew/25-ESB/README.md

 * 2 packets Safale S-04

 ## Brewing day
-* Mash with xx qts
+* Mash with 19 qts
+* Sparge with 7 gallons between mashout and the HLT (lost a couple quarters in HLT deat space)
-* Boil volume: about x gallons
+* Boil volume: about 8.5 gallons
-* OG: 1.0xx
+* OG: 1.063
-* about x.x gallons into the fermenter
+* Just under 5 gallons into the fermenter
 * Fermented in bucket #3

 ## Bottling day